Visas for Victims of Criminal Activity

 Visa Renewal

 Whether you are applying for the first time or renewing your visa, you will use the same application process (please review How to Apply, above).
-Some applicants seeking to renew their visas in certain visa classes may be eligible for the Interview Waiver Program (IWP) which allows qualified individuals to apply for visa renewals without being interviewed in person by a U.S. consular officer.
-Review the instructions on the website of the U.S. Embassy or Consulate where you will apply to determine if the IWP is available and if you qualify.
+Some applicants seeking to renew their visas in certain visa classes may be eligible for interview waiver which allows eligible individuals to apply for visa renewals without being interviewed in person by a U.S. consular officer.
+Review the instructions on the website of the U.S. Embassy or Consulate where you will apply to determine if interview waiver is available and if you are eligible.

 ALL / ALL /